 8 tips for Managing Poor Performance

-Charlotte Ollerenshaw, an associate specialising in Employment Law, explains how to handle under-performance in the workplace.
+Charlotte Middleton, an associate specialising in Employment Law, explains managing poor performance in the workplace.

 1. Set clear expectations of how staff should perform and conduct themselves.

 2. Hold 1:1’s and appraisals to provide staff with support and training and spot problems early.

 3. Make use of probationary periods, as they should reduce notice periods.